12-month price target for Genius Brands International, Inc. (NASDAQ:GNUS) now sits at $4.5

-In last trading session, Genius Brands International, Inc. (NASDAQ:GNUS) saw 12,180,877 shares changing hands with its beta currently measuring 2.15.
-Company’s recent per share price level of $1.56 trading at -$0.02 or -1.27% at ring of the bell on the day assigns it a market valuation of $341.69 Million.
-That closing price of GNUs’ stock is at a discount of -651.92% from its 52-week high price of $11.73 and is indicating a premium of 96.67% from its 52-week low price of $0.052.
-Taking a look at company’s average trading volume for last 10-days demonstrates a volume of 28.49 Million shares which gives us an average trading volume of 64.81 Million if we extend that period to 3-months.
+In last trading session, Genius Brands International, Inc. (NASDAQ:GNUS) saw 22,995,119 shares changing hands with its beta currently measuring 2.14.
+Company’s recent per share price level of $1.39 trading at -$0.1 or -6.71% at ring of the bell on the day assigns it a market valuation of $304.45 Million.
+That closing price of GNUS’s stock is at a discount of -743.89% from its 52-week high price of $11.73 and is indicating a premium of 96.26% from its 52-week low price of $0.052.
+Taking a look at company’s average trading volume for last 10-days demonstrates a volume of 11.17 Million shares which gives us an average trading volume of 59.67 Million if we extend that period to 3-months.

 For Genius Brands International, Inc. (GNUS), analysts’ consensus is at an average recommendation of Buy while assigning it a mean rating of 2.
 Splitting up the data highlights that, out of 1 analysts covering the stock, none rated the stock as a Sell while none recommended an Overweight rating for the stock.
 None suggested the stock as a Hold whereas 1 see the stock as a Buy.
 None analyst(s) advised it as an Underweight.
 The company is expected to be making an EPS of $0 in the current quarter.